chriseidhof/Basil/README.md

 * You try to read out the User object with id 1
 * This is looked up in the in-memory database.
 If it's not present, it is looked up in the sqlite database.
-* Some objects are changed, relationships are changed, etc. This is only reflected in the in-memory database.
+* Some objects are changed, relationships are changed, etc. This is only stored in the in-memory database.
 * When the state is committed, the changes that are in the in-memory database are saved to the sqlite database.
+* Alternatively,

 Of course, if we have a common interface for the in-memory database and the sqlite database we could swap both of them for other components.
 In fact, we could stack multiple data storage layers on top of each other.

 ## Current state

-The code is very alpha.
+The code is very much in alpha state.

 ## Roadmap